jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2015-03-17-parallel-processing-on-single-machine-2/index.md

 ## [1] 506 506 506 506
 ```

+## Nested Loops and List Comprehension with %:%

 The binary operator of `%:%` can be used for list comprehension (filtering which to loop with `when`) and nested looping.

 An example of list comprehension is shown below.
 It returns a vector of even numbers.